benstadin/spatialite4-jdbc/README.md

-SpatiaLite4 is a fork of Xerial's current SQLite library with added support for the latest SpatiaLite library (4.2+), and Justin Deoliveira's SpatiaLite fork.
+spatialite is a fork of Xerial's current SQLite library with added support for the latest SpatiaLite library (4.2+), and Justin Deoliveira's SpatiaLite fork.
 The Spatialite 4.2+ has changed significantly especially in regards to the extension loading), therefore a new library for Spatialite 4.2 and upwards was created.

 Original libraries: